Lost in Tokyo's Cat Town

 Seven Lucky Cats

-If you look closely, you’ll notice that there are seven cat statues scattered around the Yanaka Ginza area in various locations.
-Look up and you’ll find at least one perched on the roof of a cat shop.
-These cats were created in 2008 to bring good luck and happiness to passersby.
+If you look closely, you'll notice seven cat statues scattered around the Yanaka Ginza area, placed in various locations.
+Looking higher, you'll find at least one perched on the roof of a cat-themed shop.
+These cat statues were created in 2008 with the intention of bringing good luck and happiness to passersby.

 Những chú mèo gỗ được đặt trên đường phố Yanaka

-Wooden cats placed on the streets of Yanaka
+Wooden cat figurines are placed on the streets of Yanaka.

-Yanesen is home to many handicraft shops and other small, family-run businesses, so the old traditions are still alive and well in Yanaka.
-The old structures in the urban design and old-world atmosphere also make the area a perfect cultural hub, including art galleries, museums and historical sites.
+Yanesen is home to numerous craft shops and other family-run small businesses, so long-standing traditions are still well-preserved in Yanaka.
+The old-world architecture and atmosphere also make the area a perfect cultural hub, encompassing art galleries, museums, and historical sites.

 Bảo tàng điêu khắc Asakura ở Yanaka